 - Ensure that a project stays on schedule and within budget

 - Promote finished works or productions through interviews, advertisements, and film festivals

 Watch this video to learn more about what our producer and director role models do:

 - Communication skills: Producers and directors must coordinate the work of many different people to finish a production on time and within budget.

 - Creativity: Because a script can be interpreted in different ways, directors must decide how they want to interpret it and then how to represent the script’s ideas on the screen or stage.

 - Leadership skills: Directors instruct actors and help them portray their characters in a believable manner.
 They also supervise the crew, which is responsible for behind-the-scenes work.

 - Time-management skills: Producers must find and hire the best director and crew for the production.
 They make sure that all involved do their jobs effectively, keeping within a production schedule and a budget.

-Employment of producers and directors is projected to grow 10 percent from 2019 to 2029, much faster than the average for all occupations.
+Overall employment of producers and directors is projected to grow 8 percent from 2021 to 2031 according to the U.S. Bureau of Labor Statistics.
+This is faster than the average growth rate for all occupations.